Optimize the online order-taking process for merchants.

 Constraints

-We are unable to conduct user interviews with merchants due to language barriers.
+We are unable to conduct user interviews with merchants due to several reasons and language barriers.

 I conducted data analysis to identify the problem and prioritize the issues.